ryanhellyer/unique-headers/readme.txt

 == Changelog ==

+Version 1.3.10: Added Deutsch (German) language translation.
+Version 1.3.9: Fixing error which caused header images to disappear on upgrading (data was still available just not accessed correctly).<br />
+Version 1.3.8: Modification translation system to work with changes on WordPress.org.<br />
+Version 1.3.7: Addition of Spanish translation<br />
-Version 1.3.6: Adjustment to match post meta key to other plugins, for compatibilty reasons.<br />
+Version 1.3.1: Adjustment to match post meta key to other plugins, for compatibilty reasons.<br />
-Version 1.3.5: Addition of French translation<br />
-Version 1.3.4: Addition of Swedish translation<br />
-Version 1.3.3: Addition of German translation<br />
-Version 1.3.2: Addition of Spanish translation<br />
-Version 1.3.1: Addition of Norwegian Bokmål translation<br />
 Version 1.3: Total rewrite to use custom built in system for media uploads.
 Also adapted taxonomies to use ID's and added support for extra post-types and taxonomies.<br />
 Version 1.2: Converted to use the class from the Multiple Featured Images plugin<br />
 Version 1.1: Added support for tags <br />